vikash32/indexing-mysql-table-into-solr/README.md

 ```
 bin/solr create_core -c employees -d basic_configs
 ```
-Now open "solrconfig.xml" file, and add following line within config tag. here one thing to notice that in lib tag of below code the dir i nothing but the path of lib directory of jar file, i have used root so it is showing me the root/Downloads/solr5.0.0/contrib/dataimporthandler/lib, in your case it maye be different path.
+Now open "solrconfig.xml" file,
 ```
 vi $HOME/Downloads/solr5.0.0/server/solr/employees/conf/solrconfig.xml
 ```
+And add following line within config tag. here one thing to notice that in lib tag of below code the dir i nothing but the path of lib directory of jar file, i have used root so it is showing me the root/Downloads/solr5.0.0/contrib/dataimporthandler/lib, in your case it maye be different path.
 ```
 <lib dir="/root/Downloads/solr-5.0.0/contrib/dataimporthandler/lib/" regex=".*\.jar" />
 <lib dir="/root/Downloads/solr-5.0.0/dist/" regex="solr-dataimporthandler-\d.*\.jar" />